-Majuli (pronounced Mazuli), the largest freshwater river island of the world, is eroding everyday.
+Majuli (pronounced Mazuli), the largest freshwater river island of the world (located in the North Eastern of Assam, India), is eroding every day.
 Every year it is said that chunks of land fall into the mighty Brahmaputra, forever gone.
 The monsoon season results in massive floods, when the river water level goes beyond the danger limit, further eroding this beautiful island.

 |Last December at Nimati Ghat, Jorhat, Assam|